-Sea moss, also known as Irish Sea Moss, is an incredible superfood with a wide range of health benefits!
-Making Sea Moss Gel is super easy and can be used in many ways, from in your smoothies to as a face mask!
-I’ll show you how to make it step-by-step so that you can begin to enjoy its amazing benefits!
+Making homemade Sea Moss Gel is super easy and can be used in many ways, from in your smoothies, jams, and teas, to a face mask!
+It only takes a few steps to make and is much more affordable to make at home than purchase it premade.
+I’ll show you step-by-step how to make sea moss gel so that you can begin to enjoy its amazing benefits!

 This content contains affiliate links, which help goodfoodbaddie.com to provide free recipes and resources.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support of the blog!